ovh/manager/packages/manager/modules/observability-to-customer/README.md

 ### update your application tailwind config

 Import the custom Tailwind configuration provided by the module and extend your project's configuration with it.
-Add the module path to your application Tailwind configuration content array to generate the necessary utility classes.
+Also, you need to add the module path to your application Tailwind configuration content array to generate the necessary utility classes.

 ```mjs
 import observabilityTailwindConfig from '@ovh-ux/observability-to-customer/tailwind.config';